chynnalew/PierresBakery/README.md

   - Navigate to the `PierresBakery.Solution/PierresBakery` folder in the terminal
   - Run the command `$ dotnet run`
   - The application will run in the console
+* Note: `$ dotnet run` will automatically restore and build the application.

 ## Known Bugs